icza/toolbox/README.md

 # toolbox

-Collection of small utility apps
+Collection of small utility apps that don't warrant an own repository.